a-rodin/electron-movement/README.md

 Building and running
 --------------------

-Install qt-sdk and type in command line:
+Install Qt4 SDK and type in the command line:

-    qmake-qt4
+    qmake e.pro
     make
     ./e